LouisAsanaka/PyChessBot/README.md

 - If you can, turn **off** piece animations
 - The sliders currently don't work yet
 - The bot assumes that the opponent always promotes to a queen, so it **WILL** malfunction if they promote to something else
-- The bot can promote to other pieces, but only on chess.com
+- The bot can promote to other pieces, but only on chess.com and lichess.org

 Citation